 This unique event provides an opportunity to share ideas, exchange views, discuss current challenges, and do some all-important networking with like-minded peers.Register Now

-Rohan Pradhan, Deliveroo's Strategic Project Lead, will be explaining how their latest venture Roobox, provides restaurants with the use of a fully-equipped kitchen in areas with limited restaurant supply but high demand for delivery.
+Guest speakers from Deliveroo also explaining how their latest Roobox venture provides restaurants with the use of a fully-equipped kitchen in areas with limited restaurant supply but high demand for delivery.

-Alun Oliver, one of the UK's leading experts on Capital Allowances for restaurants, bars and hotels, will explain how restaurant directors are often overlooking, or not maxamising, tax allowances when fitting out or refurbishing restaurants.
+Guest speakers also included Dean Gambles, a restaurant property consultant specialising in the Central London market with clients including Murano, Hix, Tom Sellers, Jason Atherton and Coya, along with Alun Oliver, one of the UK's leading experts on Capital Allowances for restaurants, bars and hotels, who explain how restaurant directors are often overlooking, or not maxamising, tax allowances when fitting out or refurbishing restaurants.

 With tipping practices back in the spotlight, dealing with cash tips, service charges and TRONCS has become a real concern for many restaurant and hospitality operators.

 Leading directors attending the latest Restaurant Directors' Club on Monday, 2 November concluded that despite negative press publicity and misunderstanding by the public, a correctly structured TRONC can increase employees take home pay by up to 12% and provides a means of recruiting, motivating and incentivising employees, but getting it wrong could lead to an expensive National Insurance settlement with HMRC.

 Melanie Gower, Payroll and TRONC specialist from accountancy firm Jeffreys Henry LLP, opened the discussion by explaining the differences between cash tips and discretionary service charge.